petrukhnov/jobsite-static-gen/README.md

 2. Install Java 7 or higher (required by Google Closure)

-3. Copy and update the default config file `cp config.default.js config.js`
+3. Copy and update the default config file `cp config.default.js config-ENV.js` (ENV needs to be replaced with the environment string, "dev", "qa" or "prod")

-4. Edit the config.js file and fill in your redentials and configurations
+4. Edit the config-ENV.js file and fill in your credentials and configurations

 5. Install Ruby (required by SASS)